 Webb is a tiny city located in the state of Iowa.
 With a population of 139 people and just one neighborhood, Webb is the 442nd largest community in Iowa.
-Webb has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Webb has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Webb is a blue-collar town, with 60.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Webb is a city of transportation and shipping workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Webb who work in management occupations (11.11%), food service (7.94%), and teaching (6.35%).
+When you are in Webb, you'll notice that it is more blue-collar than most other communities in America.
+48.65% of Webb’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Webb is a city of transportation and shipping workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Webb who work in food service (9.46%), office and administrative support (8.11%), and teaching (8.11%).

 Being a small city, Webb does not have a public transit system used by locals to get to and from work.

 The people who call Webb home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Webb residents report their race to be White.
-Important ancestries of people in Webb include German, Dutch, Irish, Norwegian, and Danish.
+Important ancestries of people in Webb include German, English, Dutch, Irish, and Norwegian.

 The most common language spoken in Webb is English.
 Other important languages spoken here include Polish and Italian.